rixiobarrios/express-tdd/readme.md

 ### Files and Folders

 Now that we're configured, let's set up our file and folder structure.
-All the tests will be written inside a folder `test` at the root of the app...
+All the tests will be written inside a folder `test` at inside of `/app`.

 ```bash
  $ mkdir test